Roger Ebert: Favorites

-Ebert credits film historian Donald Richie and the Hawaii International Film Festival for introducing him to Asian cinema through Richie's invitation to join him on the jury of the festival in 1983, which quickly became a favorite of his and would frequently attend along with Richie, lending their support to validate the festival's status as a "festival of record".
 He lamented the decline of campus film societies: "There was once a time when young people made it their business to catch up on the best works by the best directors, but the death of film societies and repertory theaters put an end to that, and for today's younger filmgoers, these are not well-known names: Buñuel, Fellini, Bergman, Ford, Kurosawa, Ray, Renoir, Lean, Bresson, Wilder, Welles.
 Most people still know who Hitchcock was, I guess."

-Ebert argued for the aesthetic values of black-and-white photography and against colorization, writing:

-Black-and-white movies present the deliberate absence of color.
+Ebert argued for the aesthetic values of black-and-white photography and against colorization: "Black-and-white movies present the deliberate absence of color.
 This makes them less realistic than color films (for the real world is in color).
 They are more dreamlike, more pure, composed of shapes and forms and movements and light and shadow.
 Color films can simply be illuminated.
 Black-and-white films have to be lighted ...
-Black and white is a legitimate and beautiful artistic choice in motion pictures, creating feelings and effects that cannot be obtained any other way.
+Black and white is a legitimate and beautiful artistic choice in motion pictures, creating feelings and effects that cannot be obtained any other way."

 He wrote: "Black-and-white (or, more accurately, silver-and-white) creates a mysterious dream state, a simpler world of form and gesture.
 Most people do not agree with me.
-They like color and think a black-and-white film is missing something.
-Try this.
-If you have wedding photographs of your parents and grandparents, chances are your parents are in color and your grandparents are in black and white.
-Put the two photographs side by side and consider them honestly.
-Your grandparents look timeless.
-Your parents look goofy.
+They like color and think a black-and-white film is missing something. ...
 The next time you buy film for your camera, buy a roll of black-and-white.
 Go outside at dusk, when the daylight is diffused.
 Stand on the side of the house away from the sunset.
 Shoot some natural-light closeups of a friend.
 Have the pictures printed big, at least 5 x 7.
 Ask yourself if this friend, who has always looked ordinary in every color photograph you've ever taken, does not suddenly, in black and white, somehow take on an aura of mystery.
 The same thing happens in the movies."